utelecon/utelecon.github.io/src/pages/en/faq/index.md

 * See [ECCS Cloud Email – “Initial Setup Procedures”](/en/google/#initial-setup-procedures), and follow the instructions in “Task: Set your password and email address”.

 ### Q. What is the difference among `10-digits-ID@utac`, `10-digits-ID@g.ecc`, and `xxxx@g.ecc` (email address named after your choice) email addresses?
-* `10-digits-ID@utac.u-tokyo.ac.jp`（e.g. `1234567890@utac.u-tokyo.ac.jp`）
+* `10-digits-ID@utac.u-tokyo.ac.jp`(e.g. `1234567890@utac.u-tokyo.ac.jp`)
-This is the email address for UTokyo Accounts sign-in.
-Signing in with your 10 digits- ID is usually available.
-However, `@utac` is necessary to specify the UTokyo domain.
+  * Although it resembles an email address, it cannot be used for sending emails.
+However, the system may still send notifications or other messages to this address.
+For instance, regarding Zoom or UTokyo Slack, system-generated emails sent to this address can be received in each individual’s mailbox of ECCS Cloud Email.
+  * You might use your UTokyo Account as your username when logging into the system.
+The UTokyo Account’s username, often referred to as the common ID, is a 10-digit number.
+This 10-digit number, to explicitly represent it as an ID from the University of Tokyo, can also be appended with @utac.u-tokyo.ac.jp.
-* `10-digits-ID@g.ecc.u-tokyo.ac.jp`（e.g. `1234567890@g.ecc.u-tokyo.ac.jp`）
+* `10-digits-ID@g.ecc.u-tokyo.ac.jp`(e.g. `1234567890@g.ecc.u-tokyo.ac.jp`)
+  * For those who newly enrolled or appointed after March 2024: This email address can be used as it is as an email address if you do not set up the ECCS Cloud Email initially.
+If you don’t set up a specific email address, you will use this address to log into Google.
+If you set up an email address later and change it to `xxxx@g.ecc.u-tokyo.ac.jp`, you will need to use this newly set up email address to log into Google.
+Please note that even after changing the email address, emails sent to `10-digits-ID@g.ecc.u-tokyo.ac.jp` will be delivered to `xxxx@g.ecc.u-tokyo.ac.jp`.
-This is the alias of ECCS Cloud Email.
-Signing in to Google with this email address is unavailable.
-Any email sent to this address will be forwarded to ECCS Cloud Email.
-(You can check the email by signing into Gmail with `xxxx@g.ecc` (email address named after your choice))
+  * For those who enrolled or appointed before February 2024: This is the ‘alias’ of ECCS Cloud Email.
+You cannot log in by entering this on Google’s login screen.
+Emails sent to this address will go to your ECCS Cloud Email mailbox.
+You can check this by logging into Gmail at `xxxx@g.ecc.u-tokyo.ac.jp`.
-* `xxxx@g.ecc.u-tokyo.ac.jp` (email address named after your choice) xxxx (The character string before @) is assigned by individual users from the ECCS User Menu (~Feb.
-2021: UTokyo Account User Menu).
-Signing in to Google with this email address is available.
+* `xxxx@g.ecc.u-tokyo.ac.jp` (email address named after your choice)
+  * The string preceding the ‘@’ is something you set yourself in the UTokyo Account user menu.
+You can log into Google services like Gmail with this email address.
+However, depending on when you enrolled or appointed, there are differences.
+For those who enrolled or appointed before February 2024, a certain `xxxx@g.ecc.u-tokyo.ac.jp` is set from the beginning, so if you don’t set it yourself, you will use it as an `xxxx@g.ecc.u-tokyo.ac.jp`.
+On the other hand, for those who enrolled or appointed after March 2024, a `10-digit-ID@g.ecc.u-tokyo.ac.jp` is set initially, so unless you set the string yourself, you cannot use an email address in the form of `xxxx@g.ecc.u-tokyo.ac.jp`.

 ## Microsoft 365 (formerly Office 365)
 ### Q. I cannot sign into Microsoft Office.
 What can I do?